ALL ABOUT THE SCORE

 Some of you reading this will be young and quickly improving, so may be starting to consider a future career playing golf?
 If that is your desire, then you really need to start playing aggressively and breaking 70 as often as you can; you must not fear ‘going low’.
 A combination of the information on this page and the PRO page will benefit you in your quest to earn a living playing golf.
-If this sounds like you, have a look at

 Or you may be a club player who can occasionally score in the 70’s, but would like to achieve it more consistently?
 In this case the information and tips on this page will definitely help you.